 1. Do your research

-Know the music supervisor’s work before you contact them.
-There are big directories of music supervisors available, but blindly blasting out “Listen to My Music!” emails to them is a waste of their time and yours.
+Blindly sending “Listen to My Music!” emails is a waste of their time and yours.
 Just like your music has its own sound, many music supervisors have their own brand and distinctive credits.
-Cold contact the ones that you know have a track record of placing music that’s in the vein of what you make – it’s a higher percentage play.
+If you’re sending cold emails to music supervisors, you’ll have a better chance if they have a track record of placing music that’s in the same vein as your work.

-You can demonstrate to music supervisors that you studied up on them with an intelligently crafted subject line in your initial email.
-If that Netflix series that your EDM is perfect for is always playing big beats in the weekly nightclub scene, differentiate your email or social media intro with, “Techno for ‘Vampire Zombies’ nightclub scenes.”
-The music supervisor on the receiving end will know and appreciate that you’re paying attention.
+Demonstrate that you studied up on each supervisor with an intelligently-crafted subject line in your initial email.
+If your EDM is perfect for a particular Netflix series, differentiate your email or social media intro with, “Techno for ‘Vampire Zombies’ nightclub scenes.”
+The music supervisor on the receiving end will appreciate that you’re paying attention.

-Established music supervisors receive hundreds, if not thousands of pitches from musicians, music libraries, managers and A&R reps.
-Most often it’s an email with a generic heading with a generic body text and a link to a YouTube video or a Soundcloud file.
-It also is often a manila envelope with a thumb drive and a generic cover letter.
-Those emails and envelopes are mostly not opened and usually deleted.
-Instead, try something different to get the attention of the Music Supervisor.
-Send a box of candies.
-Write an email header that is unique and personal.
-Anything different will increase your chances of getting them to open the email/envelope and take a listen.
+Established music supervisors receive countless pitches from musicians, music libraries, managers and A&R reps.
+Most often it’s an email with a generic heading, boilerplate copy, and a link to a YouTube video or a SoundCloud file.
+They may also receive a manila envelope with a thumb drive and a forgettable cover letter.

 5. Be polite and persistent